 You can request your reports in one of three ways:

-- Completing the form on the website listed above, printing it out and mailing it to:
+- Print the form on the website listed above and mail the completed form to:

 Credit Report Request Service

 Atlanta, GA 30348-5281

 You will be asked to provide two forms of identification, such as a current driver’s license, paystub or utility bill, to get your reports.